10 Simple Ways to Improve Your Memory

 Using the Learning Retention Pyramid as your guide, use the most effective way of retaining information.

-Whether or not memory problems are serious depends on the degree of forgetfulness and the limitations that they entail in daily life.
+Whether memory problems are serious depends on the degree of forgetfulness and the limitations they entail in daily life.
 Old-age forgetfulness can be annoying, but it is not a concern.

 how to improve memory recall | how to increase memory power naturally | how to train your memory

-Memory problems can be serious depending on the degree of forgetfulness and the limitations that they entail in daily life.
+Memory problems can be severe depending on the degree of forgetfulness and their limitations in daily life.

 What Can You Do About It Yourself?

-When the memory goes backwards, and you make few new impressions, this decline can go faster.
+This decline can go faster when memory goes backward, and you make a few new impressions.
 This can happen, for example, due to loneliness and the lack of different social contacts.

-First thing you can do is to get your memory assessed through various memory tests.
-This will give you an insight to your cognitive function.
+The first thing you can do is get your memory assessed through various memory tests.
+This will give you insight into your cognitive function.

-It is also important to have (family) contacts, to stay active in social life and to have pleasant activities.
-That way you help the mind to stay fit.
+It is also important to have (family) contacts, stay active in social life, and have pleasant activities.
+That way, you help the mind stay fit.

-If you're fond of playing games, check out these blog posts:
+If you're fond of playing games to improve your life (and your recall and memory), check out these blog posts:

 Take a few tips from this list and try them out!
 Who knows, it helps your memory.